Spatial-Angular Attention Network for Light Field Reconstruction: Spatial-Angular Attention Network

-We apply batch-wise matrix multiplication between $\phi'_a$ and $\phi'_b$ and a softmax function to produce a attention map $M$ as illustrated in Fig. \ref{fig:CNN}(b).
+We apply batch-wise matrix multiplication between $\phi'_q$ and $\phi'_k$ and use a softmax function to produce \wgc{an attention map} $M$ as illustrated in Fig. \ref{fig:CNN}(b).
 The attention map is composed of $BH$ matrices with shape $WA\times WA$.
 Each matrix can be considered as a 2D expansion map of a 4D tensor $M'\in\mathbb{R}^{W\times A\times W\times A}$ (the batch and height dimensions are neglected).
 The point $M'(x_0,s_0,x_1,s_1)$ indicates the response of light field position $L(x_0,y,s_0)$ to position $L(x_1,y,s_1)$ in the latent space.
 In other words, the attention map is able to capture correspondence among all the views in the input 3D light field.

-We demonstrate the non-local perception of the proposed SAAM by visualizing a part of the attention map as shown in Fig. \ref{fig:att_map}.
-In this example, there are two points $A$ and $B$ with remarkable visual features as shown in Fig. \ref{fig:att_map}(a).
-And their corresponding points in other views are marked as $A'$ ($A''$) and $B'$ ($B''$).
-As the viewpoint changes along the angular dimension, the background point $B$ will be occluded by the foreground point $A$, which is demonstrated more obviously in Fig. \ref{fig:att_map}(b).
-Fig. \ref{fig:att_map}(c) shows three sub-maps extracted from the attention map $M'$ with $s_0=1$ and $s_1=1,2$ and 3, respectively.
-It can be clearly seen that a point will have the strongest response at the location of its correspondence in the attention map.
-For instance, the response $R(A,A')$ at the location $M'(8,1,6,2)$ for the corresponding patch $(A,A')$ (the middle sub-figure of Fig. \ref{fig:att_map}(c)), and the response $R(A,A'')$ at the location $M'(8,1,4,3)$ for the corresponding patch $(A,A'')$ (the right sub-figure of Fig. \ref{fig:att_map}(c)).
-For the occluded point $B$, the location of the maximum response changes from $M'(7,1,7,1)$ to $M'(7,1,4,3)$\footnote{Due to the subpixel disparity of point $B$, the actual location of the maximum response could be $M'(7,1,5.5,2)$ in the middle sub-figure of Fig. \ref{fig:att_map}(c).}.
-In this case, the attention module is able to locate the occluded point $B''$ through the surrounding pixels.
+We demonstrate the non-local perception of the proposed SAAM by visualizing a part of the attention map before the softmax function as shown in Fig. \ref{fig:att_map}.
+In this example, there are two points $P_A$ and $P_B$ with remarkable visual features as shown in Fig. \ref{fig:att_map}(a), and their corresponding points in other views are marked as $P_A'$ ($P_A''$) and $P_B'$ ($P_B''$).
+As the viewpoint changes along the angular dimension, the background point $P_A$ will be occluded by the foreground point $P_B$, which is demonstrated more obviously in Fig. \ref{fig:att_map}(b).
+Fig. \ref{fig:att_map}(c) shows three sub-maps extracted from the attention map $M'$ with $s_0=1$ and $s_1=1,2,3$, respectively.
+It can be clearly seen that a point will have the highest response at the location of its correspondence in the attention map.
+For instance, the response $R(P_B,P_B')$ at the location $M'(11,1,9,2)$ for the corresponding patch $(P_B,P_B')$ (the middle sub-figure of Fig. \ref{fig:att_map}(c)), and the response $R(P_B,P_B'')$ at the location $M'(11,1,7,3)$ for the corresponding patch $(P_B,P_B'')$ (the right sub-figure of Fig. \ref{fig:att_map}(c)).
+For the occluded point $P_A$, the location of the maximum response changes from $M'(5,1,5,1)$ to $M'(5,1,7,3)$.
+In this case, the attention module is able to locate the occluded point $P_A''$ through its surrounding pixels.
+More demonstrations of spatial-angular attention map can be found in Sec. \ref{Sec:attention_map}.